CeON/dataverse/doc/sphinx-guides/source/user/dataverse-management.rst

 Setting Access Configurations
 ---------------------------------------------
-Under the Permissions tab, you can click the "Edit Access" button to open a box where you can add to your dataverse and what permissions are granted to those who add to your dataverse.
+Under the Permissions tab, you can click the "Edit Access" button to open a box where you can specify who can add dataverses and datasets to your dataverse and what permissions are granted to those users.

 .. _dvperms3:
 .. figure:: ./img/dv3.png